UMRATE/Gen3D-Traffic-Sign/README.md

 </table>

 ## Repository Contents
-This repository is intended to house the code for the proposed methodology, including:
+This repository contains code for the proposed methodology, including:
 - **Traffic Sign Generation**: Scripts to identify roads in a virtual environment and generate traffic signs according to the defined workflow.
 - **Camera Placement and Mask Generation**: Code to position cameras and generate mask images using raycasting.
 - **Format Conversion Scripts**: Tools for converting data into compatible formats.